-What are tennis elbow exercises?
+What do I need to know about tennis elbow exercises?

-Tennis elbow exercises help decrease pain and swelling in your elbow, forearm, wrist, and hand.
-They also help strengthen your arm muscles.
-Start these exercises slowly.
-Stop if you feel pain.
+Tennis elbow exercises help decrease pain in your elbow, forearm, wrist, and hand.
+They also help strengthen your arm muscles and prevent more injury.

 - Wrist flexor stretch: Hold your arm straight out in front of you with your palm facing down.
 Use your other hand to grasp your fingers.
 Keep your elbow straight and slowly bend your hand back.
 Your fingertips should point up and your palm should face away from you.
 Do this until you feel a stretch in the top of your wrist.
 Hold for 10 seconds.
 Repeat 5 times.

 - Wrist extensor stretch: This stretch is the opposite of the wrist flexor stretch.
 Hold your arm straight out in front of you with your palm facing down.
 Use your other hand to grasp your fingers.
 Keep your elbow straight and slowly bend your hand down.
 Your fingertips should point down and your palm should face you.
-Do this until you feel a stretch in the bottom of your upper wrist.
+Do this until you feel a stretch in your wrist.
 Hold for 10 seconds.
 Repeat 5 times.

-When should I contact my caregiver?
+When should I call my doctor?

 - You have new numbness or tingling in your arm, hand, or fingers.